adelbordbari/adelbordbari.github.io/_posts/2024-03-24-code-race-condition.md

 ```

 ## Investigation
-I debugged the code but it was working as expected' so I suspected that it might be the result of a [race condition](https://en.wikipedia.org/wiki/Race_condition), where two incoming requests clash.
+I debugged the code but it was working as expected so I suspected that it might be the result of a [race condition](https://en.wikipedia.org/wiki/Race_condition), where two incoming requests clash.
 The system receives two duplicate objects as two simultaneous requests:
 1. checks the first one
 2. find no duplicates